Wal33D/DynamicBSTOptimizer/README.md

 ## 👥 Contributing

-Your insights can help OptimalBinarySearchTree-C grow!
+Your insights can help DynamicBSTOptimizer-C grow!
 We welcome contributions, be it through feature suggestions, documentation enhancements, or bug fixes.
 Here's how you can contribute:

 1. Fork the repository.
 2. Create your feature branch (\`git checkout -b feature/AmazingFeature\`).